Dr Chris Jones

 University of Canterbury, Christchurch

-Chris Jones, PhD, LMS, FRHistS, FHEA is an Associate Professor in History at the University of Canterbury.
+Chris Jones, PhD, LMS, FSA, FRHistS, FHEA is an Associate Professor in History at the University of Canterbury.
 After obtaining his doctorate from the University of Durham (UK) Chris undertook postdoctoral research at the Pontifical Institute of Mediaeval Studies, Toronto, where he obtained his postdoctoral Licence in Mediaeval Studies.
 He joined the ANZAMEMS Committee in 2012 and was elected President in 2015.
 He is a member of the International Advisory Board of Bloomsbury Medieval Studies and the Editorial Advisory Board of Foundations an imprint of ARC-Humanities Press that focuses on the publication of new editions and translations.
+In 2019 he was elected a Fellow of the Society of Antiquaries of London.

 Chris’s primary research focus is on exploring concepts of identity in France in the 13th and 14th centuries.
 He is especially interested in the thought of medieval chroniclers, and in the way in which ideas were transmitted and received in the Middle Ages.
 His research examines, in particular, the process by which material was translated from Latin into French and what this can reveal about the history of medieval political thought and the development of concepts of the ‘nation-state’.
 Among his other interests are the Dominican theologian John Quidort of Paris, on whom he edited a book for Brepols in 2015, and the late 13th-century Benedictine chronicler Geoffroi de Courlon of Sens, concerning whose thought he recently completed a series of articles.